Search

 This is embedded in the Bank’s Kazakhstan Renewables Framework, co-funded by the Green Climate Fund.
 Launched in 2016 and expanded into a second phase in 2019, the framework provides a platform to finance renewable energy generation and grid integration, and complements these investments with policy and technical support.

 Collectively, these changes boosted the bankability of renewable projects and reduced risks for private investors by improving revenue predictability, decreasing currency-related risks and strengthening payment security for renewable projects.
-This has helped to lower financing costs and enable more competitive auction pricing.
+All of this has helped to lower financing costs and enable more competitive auction pricing.
 The changes have also strengthened the creditworthiness of the country’s sole renewable energy offtaker, the Financial Settlement Centre for Renewable Energy (FSC).

-The improved operating environment helped secure the signing of the landmark 1 GW Mirny wind energy project, which is integrated with 600 MWh of battery storage.
-The scale of the project reflects not only the expansion of Kazakhstan’s renewable energy ambitions, but the increasing confidence of financiers and partners in the country.
+The improved operating environment helped to secure the 2026 signing of the landmark 1 GW Mirny wind energy project, which is integrated with 600 MWh of battery storage.
+The scale of the project reflects not only the expansion of Kazakhstan’s renewable energy ambitions, but the growing confidence of financiers and partners in the country.

 Systemic change

-Kazakhstan’s renewable energy sector has experienced market-wide transformation over the past five years.
+Kazakhstan’s renewable energy sector has undergone a market-wide transformation over the past five years.

-Early EBRD supported projects demonstrated that utility scale renewable energy could be commercially financed, constructed and operated in a market with limited prior experience of privately financed clean energy.
-By providing proof of concept, these projects helped reduce perceived execution and policy risks and contributed to growing confidence among investors, lenders and policymakers.
+Early EBRD‑supported projects demonstrated that utility‑scale renewable energy could be commercially financed, constructed and operated in a market with limited prior experience of privately financed clean energy.
+By providing proof of concept, these projects helped reduce perceived execution and policy risks, and helped to boost confidence among investors, lenders and policymakers.

-As market activity and confidence continued to increase, competitive procurement processes evolved and private sector participation expanded.
-Kazakhstan’s auction system matured, including a shift towards site specific auctions and the preparation of pilot auctions combining wind generation with battery energy storage.
-Since the introduction of competitive auctions in 2018, Kazakhstan had held competitive tenders totalling 5,725 MW and successfully awarded 5,195 MW as of June 2025, with strong participation from domestic and international developers, such as TotalEnergies, and a marked decline in tariff levels, reflecting increased market maturity and competition.
+As market activity and confidence continued to increase, competitive procurement processes evolved and private‑sector participation expanded.
+Kazakhstan’s auction system matured, including a shift towards site‑specific auctions and the preparation of pilot auctions combining wind generation with battery energy storage.
+From the introduction of competitive auctions in 2018 to June 2025, Kazakhstan held competitive tenders totalling 5,725 MW and successfully awarded 5,195 MW, with strong participation from domestic and international developers, such as TotalEnergies, and a marked decline in tariff levels, reflecting increased market maturity and competition.

-Improvements to the PPA framework, the foreign exchange and CPI indexation of feed-in tariffs and auction tariffs, and stronger institutional backing for FSC reduced key revenue and currency risks across the market.
-By improving predictability, limiting exposure to currency volatility and lowering financing costs, these changes enabled more competitive auction outcomes and reduced reliance on concessional finance.
-The result has been a shift from demonstrating that renewable energy is feasible in Kazakhstan to establishing conditions under which it can scale sustainably, supported by growing private investment and an increasingly competitive market structure.
+Improvements to the PPA framework, as well as the foreign‑exchange and CPI indexation of feed-in tariffs and auction tariffs, and stronger institutional backing of the FSC have reduced key revenue and currency risks across the market.
+By improving predictability, limiting exposure to currency volatility and lowering financing costs, these changes have enabled more competitive auction outcomes and reduced reliance on concessional finance.
+The result has been a shift from demonstrating that renewable energy is feasible in Kazakhstan to establishing conditions under which it can scale up sustainably, supported by growing private investment and an increasingly competitive market structure.

 What made it work: success factors, partnerships and lessons learned

-The strong government commitment to decarbonisation and renewable deployment created space for policy reforms and partnership.
-This also enabled close cooperation with government institutions, the grid operator, renewable developers and concessional finance partners, amplifying the impact of the EBRD’s work and ensuring it aligned with national priorities.
+The government’s strong commitment to decarbonisation and renewable deployment created space for policy reform and partnership.
+It also enabled close cooperation with government institutions, the grid operator, renewable developers and concessional finance partners, amplifying the impact of the EBRD’s work and ensuring it aligned with national priorities.

 Lessons learned included: